Smith v. Texas (2007): Opinion of the Court

+As a general matter, and absent some important exceptions, when a state court denies relief because a party failed to comply with a regularly applied and well-established state procedural rule, a federal court will not consider that issue based on precedents such as Ford v.
+Georgia (1991).
+Smith said Almanza was not an adequate state law ground because it was not a "firmly established and regularly followed state practice" as explained in James v.
+Kentucky (1984).
+The Supreme Court did not make a decision about this because the predicate finding of procedural failure that led the Court of Criminal Appeals to apply the heightened Almanza standard was based on a misreading of federal law and therefore not an independent state law ground as explained in Ake v.
+Oklahoma (1985).

+Because the Texas Court of Criminal Appeals procedural ruling rested on an error of federal law, it could not justify requiring Smith to demonstrate egregious harm.

 Concurrence

 Justice Souter issued a brief concurrence, adding only that "in some later case, we may be required to consider whether harmless error review is ever appropriate in a case with error as described in Penry v.
 Lynaugh.
 We do not and need not address that question here."

 Dissent

 Justice Alito dissented, stating that the issue was one of ordinary state procedure, and that Smith had indeed failed to raise any objection to the jury instruction.
 "Accordingly," he wrote, "I would dismiss for want of jurisdiction."

 Subsequent developments

 In 2008, one year after Smith v.
 Texas was decided, the subject, LaRoyce Smith, (former death row number #999007) had his sentence commuted to life imprisonment.